pkt-cash/pktd/peer/README.md

 primitives necessary to speak the bitcoin wire protocol, in order to simplify the process of creating fully functional peers.
-In essence, it provides a common base for creating concurrent safe fully validating nodes, Simplified Payment Verification (SPV) nodes, proxies, etc.
+In essence, it provides a common base for creating concurrent safe fully validating nodes, Simplified Payment Verification (SPV) nodes, etc.

 A quick overview of the major features peer provides are as follows: